Explanation of how inoculum size affects overnight culture quality.

 Discussion

 The results demonstrate that inoculum size strongly determines the quality of overnight cultures of E. coli in LB medium at 37 °C, a standard laboratory condition.
-After 10 hours, all cultures appeared healthy, with culturable and total counts in close agreement.
-By 18 hours, however, cultures seeded at 1%, 0.1%, and 0.01% v/v had already lost a significant proportion of culturable cells.
-After 24 hours, only the most lightly seeded cultures maintained high quality, while overseeded cultures contained large numbers of non-culturable cells.
+After 10 h, all cultures appeared healthy, with culturable and total counts in close agreement.
+By 18 h, however, cultures seeded at 1 %, 0.1 %, and 0.01 % v/v had already lost a significant proportion of culturable cells.
+After 24 h, only the most lightly seeded cultures maintained high quality, while overseeded cultures contained large numbers of non-culturable cells.

 Want a how-to guide on identifying the right inoculum size with BactoBox®?

-To obtain the results in Figure 2, extensive colony-counting is required.
-However, you can avoid the tedious plate counts as just a few BactoBox measurements can help you reach similar conclusions about optimal seeding concentrations.
-Notice the green caps in Figure 2; they indicate the optimal cultures at specific HPIs.
-For guidance on determining the appropriate inoculum size, check out our simple how-to guide here: Get high-quality overnight cultures from cryo stocks.
+To obtain the results in Figure 2, you need extensive colony counting.
+You can avoid most plate counts by using a few BactoBox® measurements to get to similar conclusions about optimal seeding.
+The green caps in Figure 2 indicate the optimal cultures at specific HPIs.